 The water utility has several customer classes it provides service to, but the water utility does not classify customer accounts within the customer billing system.
 Therefore in this study, there is only one customer class which encompasses all accounts.

-Based on a detailed review of growth patterns by the District, customer connection growth will experience a slight growth of 1.0% in FY 2018, 0.5% per year from FY 2019 to FY 2021, and 0.25% in FY 2022.
+Based on a detailed review of growth patterns by the District, customer connection growth will remain flat for the study period.
 Shown in Table 2-1 are the projected customer connections.

 Table 2-1 Number of Water Customer Connections